marcus0193/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 0-current_working_directory script print the current working directory
+the 0-current working directory script print the current working directory the 1-listit script list the content of the cuurent directory